 This was one of the first Christian mum books I ever read, and I found it super inspiring!
 You can read my full review here: Ordinary Mum, Extraordinary Mission.
 Anna and Joy tell stories of how mums have done incredible things in the most mundane or everyday circumstances, simply by allowing God to use them in this season.
 This book will increase your faith, encourage you with stories of how God’s Kingdom is growing elsewhere, and motivate you to seek God’s guidance as you pursue parenthood.

-I feel like this is the OG of Christian parenting books, because the Risen Motherhood brand is now so synonymous with gospel-centred parenting through its blog and podcast.
+I feel like this is the OG of Christian parenting books, because the Risen Motherhood brand is now so synonymous with gospel-centred parenting through its blog and podcast (featured in my 30 Amazing Christian Podcasts for Women post).
 In actual fact, the book itself was only released a couple of years ago (as I write this), but even so it certainly deserves a pedestal.
 Its theme is how the gospel relates to motherhood.
 After explaining the gospel and connecting it with motherhood, the authors take turns to share specifically how the gospel relates to a whole host of different areas relevant to mums: food, marriage, relationships, traditions and so on.
 We get the cultural messages first, followed by the infinitely wiser, deeper and grace-filled messages of the gospel.
 An essential, encouraging and equipping read for all Christian mums to be more aware of the lies our culture feeds us, and how the gospel counters them.

 Looking to find God in the chaotic culture that is parenthood?
 This book is balm for the soul, showing how you can have relevant and meaningful times with God throughout the day, throughout the mess, throughout the busyness.
 There is much in common with my God-Connected Parent course in fact!
 But Tricia’s warm style and short chapters make this an extremely compelling read for all overwhelmed, exhausted Christian mamas.